mylette/vim-gym/README.rst

 As a PhD student I came to realized that the amount of paper usage in academia is quite high.
-Partly due to nature of work which revolves around reading and writing articles and partly due to the result of habits that we develop until we reach graduate studies to have notebooks.
-However, I wouldn't say it is only me since I see many researchers reducing the amount of paper consumption.
+Partly due to nature of work which revolves around reading and writing articles and partly due to the habits that researchers develop until they reach graduate studies where most of students use notebooks.
+However, I see a positive trend where many researchers are reducing paper consumption.

-To support unnecessary use of paper, I started making e-notes.
+To stop the unnecessary use of paper, I started making e-notes.
 Although there are web sites which provide such services (such as Evernote or Google Keep) I value my privacy too much to give away personal information freely.
 In the same time using plain text files for making